TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 # Heat Geek

 Our system was installed through [Heat Geek](https://www.heatgeek.com/).
 Heat Geek are an interesting company.
 They started out as a one-man band, focused on training heating engineers to design and install efficient heat pump systems.
-I've enjoyed watching Adam's [YouTube videos](https://www.youtube.com/HeatGeek) over the past few years.
+I've enjoyed watching Adam's [YouTube videos](https://www.youtube.com/HeatGeek) over the years.

 More recently, Heat Geek have had additional investment and built a platform for managing the installation process.
 You apply online, get an automated initial estimate and then get matched up with a local Heat Geek trained heating engineer.